domingoclub/website/content/2021-04-06-food/2021-04-06-tempeh/2021-04-06-soy-tempeh/_index.md

 ![Drying the soybeans well allows the rhizopus to grow quickly](process-06.jpg)
 ![1⁄4 tablespoon of tempeh starter (rhizopus)](process-07.jpg)
 ![Can you see the spores?](process-08.jpg)

 ### Shape the tempeh

-- Put the enhanced soybeans in plastic wrap, a zipper lock freezer bag or a mold
+- Put the enhanced soybeans in plastic wrap, a zipper lock freezer bag or a mould
 - Make sure that the soybeans are well compacted (that there is not too much space between them)
 - Using a needle or a toothpick, make small holes on all sides to allow the rhizopus to breathe